noahrinehart/cmos/README.md

 use cmos::{CMOS, CMOSCenturyHandler};
 // Create a CMOS object (unsafe due to the use of port I/O) let mut cmos = unsafe { CMOS::new() };
-// Read the rtc date time using this year let rtc = cmos.read_rtc(CMOSCenturyHandler::CenturyRegister(32));
+// Read the rtc date time using this century let rtc = cmos.read_rtc(CMOSCenturyHandler::CenturyRegister(32));
 ```